faizanusmani20/Anonify/README.md

 ## 📥 How to Use?

-TO use my project plase go to my link
+TO use my project please go to my link
 - [Anonify Chat](https://kamuszone.web.app/)

 ---